mcastorena0316/Bookstore_CMS/README.md

 [![contributions welcome][contributions-welcome]][issues-url]

-🤝 Contributions, issues and feature requests are welcome!
+🤝 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page][issues-url].

 # Show your support